gevhaz/ofxMusicVisualizationKit/README.md

 # Description

-This plugin provides three classes to simplify music visualization with
+This addon provides three classes to simplify music visualization with
 shaders:

 * **ofxSoundAnalyzer** – Provides functions that return basic